-Spa & The City – We Check In To The Culloden Estate and Spa
+Review – We Check In to the Culloden Estate and Spa

 Belfast is now making headlines for all the right reasons.
 There’s been a boom in film and TV companies shooting blockbusters here of late, and with Hollywood stars swanning about the city as a result, it’s no surprise that Belfast is increasingly being seen as a chic destination for a weekend spa break.